 Outside Dates: States in the Eastern Management Region may select hunting seasons between October 1 and January 31.
-States in the Central Management Region may select hunting seasons between the Saturday nearest September 22 (September 20) and January 31.
+States in the Central Management Region may select hunting seasons between the Saturday nearest September be split into not more than three 22 (September 19) and January 31.